joshbonnick/filament-faker/README.md

 You may also override the default faker method attached to built in components by adding them to the config.

-## Faking Specific Components
+## Mutating Faker Callback

-If you wish to fake a specific components value, you can override the `mutateFake` method which accepts an instance of the component.
+If you wish to fake a specific components value, you can add a `mutateFake` method which accepts an instance of the component and returns the faked value.

 When faking a block the `mutateFake` method is used as a priority over `Component` class fakes.